lino-framework/book/docs/specs/sheets.rst

   asset

-    Anything of value that you *own* and that can be converted into cash.
+    Anything of value that you *own* and that can be expressed as a monetary value.
+For example the money in your cash drawer, a positive balance on your bank account, a computer, a car, a house,

     An asset might generate revenue, or you might benefit in some way from owning or using the asset.